baagaard-usgs/geomodelgrids/docs/cxx-api/serial-query.md

 ### double queryElevation(const double x, const double y)

-Query model for elevation of the ground surface (topograpy) at a point.
+Query model for elevation of the ground surface (topograpy) at a point using bilinear interpolation (interpolation along each model axis).

 * **x**[in] X coordinate of of point in (in input CRS).
 * **y**[in] Y coordinate of of point in (in input CRS).